nabe33/zkVC/README.md

 #### 3. Frontend Setup

 This is the zkVC system.
-It requirs API sever running.
+It requires API sever running.

 ```bash
 cd web